Is a 3-Month Sabbatical Leave a Break in Service for Gratuity Eligibility? Seeking Guidance

 Dear Friends,

-A friend of my mine who has completed 5 years of service in that company had shifted presently to a new one. when he approached the previous management for his gratuity, he was denied on the ground that he had gone on a sabbatical leave for 3 months (Permitted officially).
-Will this be considered as break of service or still he is eligible for his gratuity benefits.
-Can some guide me on this issue
+A friend of mine who has completed 5 years of service in that company has recently shifted to a new one.
+When he approached the previous management for his gratuity, he was denied on the grounds that he had gone on a sabbatical leave for 3 months (permitted officially).
+Will this be considered a break in service, or is he still eligible for his gratuity benefits?
+Can someone guide me on this issue?

 Udaya